 Flushing, NY 11355

-- Employment Works - The Department of Small Business Services, in partnership with the Center for Economic Opportunity and New York City Department of Probation, provides job placement and retention support services for individuals with criminal backgrounds currently serving probation.
+- Employment Works - The Department of Small Business Services, in partnership with the Center for Economic Opportunity and New York City Department of Probation, provides job placement and retention support services for individuals with criminal backgrounds.

 - NYC Department of Youth and Community Development – NYC DYCD provides job search assistance for those under 18 years old.

-- Center for Employment Opportunities - CEO serves people with criminal convictions currently on parole (in the five boroughs) or probation (in Brooklyn and Staten Island).
-If you have questions, please email email@example.com.
+- Center for Employment Opportunities - CEO serves people with past criminal convictions, currently on parole or probation and who live in one of the five boroughs of NYC.
+If you have questions, please e-mail firstname.lastname@example.org.

 - The Osborne Association - Osborne serves men, women and families who have had involvement with the criminal justice system.
 Jobseekers can get training in green jobs as well as resume development and financial planning services.
 For information, visit the website or call 718-707-2692 or 718-707-2617.